 Even though I am starting my exposition henceforth, I have already written a fair bit on emotions.
 In particular on positive and negative emotions, on being positive, on loving, and overcoming negative emotions.
 If you have not already gone through them, I encourage you to read up on them, especially – the eight worldly emotions.
 Without further ado, let us delve in:

 All reactions to everything in life, spring from your emotions.
 Generally, thoughts you do not abandon, take the form of emotions or desires.
 If you do not abandon the thought of disliking someone, it is likely to turn into an emotion of hatred, for instance.
 However, emotions are not just thoughts un-abandoned.
-They are more profound than that, deeper than just plain arithmetic of discarding or keeping thoughts.
+They are more profound than that, deeper than just the plain arithmetic of discarding or keeping thoughts.
 Whenever your conditioned mind experiences anything, good or bad, it leaves a psychic imprint.

 Yogic texts call it citta vriti.
 They continue to accrue and pile up over several lifetimes.
 Such psychic imprints keep getting stocked in a giant storehouse, your mind.
 Almost like the sedimentation process, you form psychic sediments, hardened imprints.
 They are hard to get rid of.
 But it can be done.

-And that is precisely my focus as part of the emotional transformation: to allow you to see your emotional side, understand its cause, work on its cleansing, leading to complete emotional transformation.
+And this is precisely my focus as a part of Emotional Transformation: to allow you to see your emotional side, understand its cause, work on its cleansing, leading to complete emotional transformation.

 Unlike units of thoughts, emotions are not absolute.
 They are relative.
 Since their primary nature is non-absolute, they can be championed with mindfulness and practice.
 Often, one has a reason to feel good or bad, happy or sad, kind or cruel, and so forth.
 Such reasons are merely excuses.
 There is no justification for letting a certain emotion, any emotion, overpower you.